Position: Development and marketing Associate (Half Time)

 •Strong concern for the natural environment and an interest in working towards its protection by educating young people

-•Current Wilderness First Aid, CPR, and Lifeguard Training or willingness to obtain these at own expense
+•Current First Aid and CPR, or willingness to obtain these at own expense

 • Ability to teach and make decisions as part of a collaborative teams